 Study Abroad Funding.
-The department strongly encourages its students to undertake a semester and / or a summer or more abroad, in order to gain fluency in their primary foreign language, to learn a second foreign language, or to pursue further study in the literatures and cultures of these languages.
+The department strongly encourages its students to undertake a semester and / or a summer or more abroad, in order to gain fluency in their primary non-English language, to learn a second foreign language, or to pursue further study in the literatures and cultures of these languages.
 Many opportunities are available for study abroad; it is wise to devote real time to reading all of the information assembled by the Office of International Programs.

 Study Abroad for a Semester or a Year.
 Most students choose to study abroad for a single term during the junior year, but a full year abroad is also possible.
 Two courses per semester abroad may be used to fulfill departmental requirements.
 Guidelines are available in Princeton’s Office of Study Abroad.
 The Office of International Programs maintains a list of Approved Semester and Study Abroad Programs, including those in Europe, Africa, Asia, Latin America and the Caribbean, Middle East and North Africa, and Australia and New Zealand.

 Summer Study Abroad.
 There are numerous opportunities for summer study abroad, some partially supported by University funds.
 A summer abroad can substantially increase fluency in the language of concentration, and on occasion satisfy the departmental requirement of reading knowledge in a second foreign language.
 Interested students should consult both Princeton Summer Abroad Study Programs and the individual language and literature departments.
 PIIRS, the Fred Fox Fund, the Dean’s Fund for Study Abroad, and the Office of Undergraduate Research (OUR) Fund offer funding for summer study abroad.
 Funding opportunities through Comparative Literature are described below.